tommycheung89/cicd-test/README.md

 # Getting Started

+## Create local, development and production environment

+Copy the `.env.example` file to the root folder and rename it to `.env.local`, `.env.development` and `.env.production`

 ## Install the correct Node version

 The required Node version is specified in the `.nvmrc` file.
 To install the correct Node version with NVM, run the following command: